 My "TIME OUT" brand deluxe model camper was purchased new in 2011 for $5300.
 I am the second owner, and it's been lightly used.
-It gets its name from its normal camping territory: Florida.
+I call it "Florida Roamer" for its normal camping territory.

 The camper is in excellent condition.
 It is stored inside when not out in some campground.
 It fits in my two car garage along with a Toyota Corolla and a Honda CRV tow vehicle.